 — Eric Elert, Civil Engineering, Class of 2019

 MEESE brings together students interested in environmental engineering.
-Contact adviser Erin Surdo at email@example.com for details.
+Contact faculty adviser Tim LaPara (firstname.lastname@example.org) or contact email@example.com with any questions.
+You can also sign up for the MEESE student group email list.

 "For the first couple year of college, I had been looking for a student group at the University that focused on issues around my major, and I had yet to find one.
 Suddenly at the beginning of my Junior year I stumbled upon MEESE, which soon revealed itself to be a community of like-minded individuals who were passionate about environmental solutions, and I knew immediately that it was the organization I had been looking for.
 Now as an officer of the group I feel that it's my responsibility to guide others who may feel a little lost in their path by offering them a spot in our little niche that we call MEESE."